Program #23231

 Hepatitis B, Malaria, Rabies, Japanese Encephalitis, and Cholera inoculations are also recommended for travel to some countries on the itinerary.
 We recommend consulting your physician.
 See this page for further information.

-Providing this is noted in your PIP, we will automatically request this with all hotels.
-There is no need to email us to request this.
+If you note on your Personal Information Form that you need refrigeration for medicines, we will automatically request this with all hotels.
+There is no need to email us with this request.

 Should access be required on the private plane, the cabin crew will be able to assist.

-Most hotels should provide this service.
-Due to limited time in each destination, we suggest either Delhi or Siem Reap for more time.
+Most hotels do provide this service.
+Due to limited time in each destination, we suggest Siem Reap where the program stays three nights rather than two.

 Participants are responsible for clearing any room charges, ideally in advance of checking out of each hotel.
 This will speed up the checkout process on departure and swift transfer to the airport